 Test Argo closer to the shallow coastal waters to evaluate its potential use in Marginal Seas.

-8 Argo floats have been deployed by FMI, IO PAN, HCMR, SOCIB, OGS and IOBAS in shallower waters of Baltic, Med and Black seas and piloted to monitor targeted coastal areas.
+8 Argo floats have been deployed by FMI, IO PAN, HCMR, SOCIB, OGS, SU and IOBAS in shallower waters of Baltic, Med and Black seas and piloted to monitor targeted coastal areas.